 An application must fulfill several requirements before it is able to run on VIP’s infrastructure.

 Exposing a health check endpoint

 The VIP Platform sends frequent health checks at this endpoint:

-All Node.js applications must implement this endpoint using application code.
+/cache-healthcheck?.
+All Node.js applications must implement the health check endpoint using application code.

 VIP assigns a dynamic port to applications using the